SlateFoundation/slate-cbl-book/teacher_task_gradebook.md

 # Teacher Task Management
 ###Create a Task
-- Teachers can create a task and assign it to any number of students in the section or all students in the section
+- Teachers can create a task in the teacher task interface.
+- Optionally, creators of tasks can add them to the task database for future use by others by selecting a check box in the task creation window.

+###Assign a Task
+- Assigning
 - In the Title bar, previous tasks are searchable by name and show the date created as well as the creator
   - After selecting an existing task, teachers can override the details of that task for a given section without editing the task in the task database.
-- Optionally, creators of tasks can add them to the task database for future use by others, thus simplifying the task creation process

 ###Evaluate a Task